publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(a) __In General.—__

 >     Not later than 3 months after the date of the enactment of this Act \[Nov.
-5, 1990\], the Secretary of Health and Human Services (hereafter in this section referred to as the ‘Secretary’) shall provide for 2 demonstration projects to be administered by States that submit an application under this section, through programs administered by the States under title XIX of the Social Security Act \[this subchapter\].
-Such demonstration projects shall provide coverage for the services described in subsection (c) to individuals whose income and resources do not exceed the maximum allowable amount for eligibility for any individual in any category of disability under the State plan under section 1902 of the Social Security Act \[this section\], and who have tested positive for the presence of HIV virus (without regard to the presence of any symptoms of AIDS or opportunistic diseases related to AIDS).
+5, 1990\], the Secretary of Health and Human Services (hereafter in this section referred to as the ‘Secretary’) shall provide for 2 demonstration projects to be administered by States that submit an application under this section, through programs administered by the States under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].
+Such demonstration projects shall provide coverage for the services described in subsection (c) to individuals whose income and resources do not exceed the maximum allowable amount for eligibility for any individual in any category of disability under the State plan under section 1902 of the Social Security Act \[[42 U.S.C.
+1396a][/us/usc/t42/s1396a]\], and who have tested positive for the presence of HIV virus (without regard to the presence of any symptoms of AIDS or opportunistic diseases related to AIDS).

 >     “(b) __Services Available Under a Demonstration Project.—__

->         (1) The medical assistance made available to individuals described in section 1902(a)(10)(A) of the Social Security Act \[subsec. (a)(10)(A) of this section\] shall be made available to individuals described in subsection (a) who receive services under a demonstration project under such paragraph.
+>         (1) The medical assistance made available to individuals described in section 1902(a)(10)(A) of the Social Security Act \[[42 U.S.C.
+1396a(a)(10)(A)][/us/usc/t42/s1396a/a/10/A]\] shall be made available to individuals described in subsection (a) who receive services under a demonstration project under such paragraph.

 >         “(2)